 Alternatively a single wildcard certificate can be used for all services.
 In this case the request would be for the domain part of the service URLs e.g. *.uni.edu.

-The process to generate a certificate request will vary with each institution, but there will be someone responsible who can verify the process.
+The process to generate a certificate request is the customers responsibility and will vary with each institution.

 Connect to a machine with OpenSSL installed via RDP